-For a fractal branching system and a self-similar measure $\nu ,$ the growth factor can be expressed in terms of local dimension.
-The local dimension of a measure $\nu$ on $\mathbb R$ at a point $x$ is defined as (cf. \cite{fal})
+For an expansive branching system and a self-similar measure $\nu ,$ the growth factor can be expressed in terms of local dimension.
+The {\it local dimension} of a measure $\nu$ on $\mathbb R$ at a point $x$ is defined as